edgelesssys/contrast/dev-docs/e2e/bare-metal-runner.md

 ```

 ## Networking

+**This step only applies to runners owned by Edgeless Systems, not bare metal cloud machines.**

 Add the device to the Tailscale network.
 For this you have to have admin privileges, if you don't see the